 \subsection{Implications of Text-to-CT Scan GenAI in Medical Education, Training, \& Practice}

+We allude to \textit{RQ1} as we discuss the implications of T2I for medical education, training, and practice.
 Our participants emphasized the role that online resources and pure experience play when faced with challenging cases and professional growth, as similarly observed by~\citet{yildirim2024multimodal} and~\citet{rassie2017apprenticeship}. \citet{ElAli2019} and ~\citet{Quaia2023} have observed an increase in students' and trainees' performance when provided access to radiology-specific repositories, emphasizing the importance of supplemental resources to traditional lecture materials.
-Extending these insights, we learned that getting exposure to variations can play an important role in competency within medical imaging-based professions.
+Extending these insights, five participants referenced how getting exposure to variations can play an important role in competency within medical imaging-based professions.
 Generating variations as a design has similarly been explored by~\cite{gero2024supporting}, highlighting the value that variation plays in sensemaking.
-However, our design probe did not easily enable the generation and visualization of variations for a single prompt.
+However, the design of our GenAI plugin did not easily enable the generation and visualization of variations for a single prompt.
 This was also difficult due to the generation time for a single CT scan.
 As~\citet{weisz2024design} suggest, it is important to design GenAI applications to enable variability and expose differences from a prompt.
 While this generates variability aimed at meeting the user's needs, we also see how this can expedite education by showing several CT scans with the same pathology in several variations.
 This would help prepare students to practice identifying serious conditions before dealing with real patients, a benefit that~\citet{munuera2023generative} similarly mention.